ivangfr/axon-springboot-websocket/README.md

   `customer-service` was implemented using `Axon Framework`.
 Everytime a customer is added, updated or deleted, the service emits the respective event, i.e, `CustomerAddedEvent`, `CustomerUpdatedEvent` or `CustomerDeletedEvent`.

-  `customer-service` uses `MySQL` to store customers data.
+  `customer-service` uses `MySQL` to store customer's data.
 Besides, it listens to order events, collects the order information that it needs and stores them in an order table present in its own database, so that it doesn't need to call another service to get this information.

 - ### restaurant-service